pooya-mohammadi/intro_to_git/developing_a_project_from_different_machines.md

 ![cloning_output.png](images/developing_a_project_from_different_machines/cloning_output.png)

-## how to pull changes made from other git-sources?
+## how to pull changes made from other git repositories?
 In this section, first, we will make a change on our newly cloned repo.
 Then, we will fetch/get/pull the changes from the [GitHub repository](https://github.com/pooya-mohammadi/git_01/) without making any direct connection to the local repository hosting the changes.